-\Wills and Trusts, 3 credits, Professor Newman-Ruffin, LAW7700A This course explores the gratuitous transfer of property at death, including intestate and testate succession.
+Wills & Trusts, 3 credits, Professor Newman-Ruffin, LAW7700A This course explores the gratuitous transfer of property at death, including intestate and testate succession.
 It also examines the nature, establishment, management, and termination of inter vivos and testamentary trusts.
-Note: Registration for the Fall 2024 trimester will be limited to rising third-year students.
-(This course will be offered again in the Spring 2025 trimester.)
-Minimum enrollment 8, maximum enrollment 45.
+Maximum enrollment 45.